gitmove-cli/gitmove-cli/CONTRIBUTING.md

 - 🚫 **No Monetized Submissions**
   Please do not submit commercial integrations, paid plugins, or monetized content at this time.

+> GitMove is currently maintained by a single developer.
+> Contributions may be reviewed or integrated gradually as time allows.
-> Contributions may be accepted, modified, or deferred depending on roadmap alignment.
+> Contributions may also be accepted, modified, or deferred depending on roadmap alignment.

 ---